 There is no need to visit the lawyers office on the day of completion.
 Your solicitors will transfer the completion advance to the vendor’s lawyers, and once they have received this, you should be able to receive the keys from the selling Agents and start moving into the property.
 Usually this happens between 1 and 3pm.

 Are all Meopham Conveyancing Quality Solicitors on the Nationwide conveyancing panel?

-It is true that some banks and building societies now utilise CQS as the starting point for Panel membership such as HSBC and Santander.
-The Law Society’s CQS membership however gives no guarantee to lender panel acceptance.
-That being said,the Council of Mortgage Lenders have indicated that it is likely to become a pre-requisite for solicitor practices wishing to remain on their approved list of conveyancing solicitors.
+It is true that some lenders now utilise the accreditation scheme as the starting point for Panel approval such as HSBC and Santander.
+CQS accreditation however is no guarantee to lender panel acceptance.
+Nevertheless,the CML have indicated that it is likely to become a pre-requisite for firms wishing to join their approved list of firms.

 I can not work out if my lender requires a lease extension.
 I have called into my local Meopham bank branch on numerous occasions and was told they are content with the situation and they will lend.
 My Meopham conveyancing solicitor - who is on the bank conveyancing panel- telephoned and was told they would not lend in accordance with their specific requirements.
 Who do I believe?

 Your conveyancing practitioner has to follow the Council of Mortgage Lenders’ Handbook Part 2 provisions for your bank.
 Unless your lawyer obtains specific confirmation in writing that the mortgage company will go ahead, your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
 We would suggest that you ask the bank to contact your lawyer in writing confirming that they will accept the number of years left on the lease.

 I used Wolstenholmes a few years past for my conveyancing in Meopham.
 I now require my file however cannot find the solicitor.
 What do I do?